DavidMartinPerez/ejercicios-linux/README.md

 **1) Show all the jpg pictures in the current directory.**

-2) Display all the files in the directory /usr/bin starting with letter “j”.
+**2) Display all the files in the directory /usr/bin starting with letter “j”.**

-3) Show all the files in the directory /usr/bin starting with the letter “k”, with an “a” in the 3 rd place.
+**3) Show all the files in the directory /usr/bin starting with the letter “k”, with an “a” in the 3 rd place.**

-4) Show all the files in the directory /bin ending with “n”.
+**4) Show all the files in the directory /bin ending with “n”.**

 5) Display all the files in the directory /etc and all the files in every subdirectory